 The Basics Of Plasma Cutters

-Plasma cutting uses an accelerated jet of hot plasma to cut through electrically conductive materials.
+Plasma cutting, or plasma arc cutting, uses an accelerated jet of hot plasma to cut through electrically conductive materials.
 Plasma cutters are the fastest way to cut through gauge material up to 6" thick and are more cost-efficient to run than high-powered CNC laser cutters.
 Plasma cutters do their best work on large sheet metal parts, versus CNC laser cutters which are better at more detailed work and creating holes — something plasma cutters struggle with.

 How Plasma Cutters Work

 When energy and heat are applied to a gas, the molecules travel faster and collide more violently, turning the gas into a plasma.
-Using compressed air or other inert gas, the plasma is accelerated out of the cutting nozzle toward the workpiece where it completes an electrical arc with the conductive workpiece.
-Similar to Electrical Discharge Machines, plasma cutters use electricity to melt and cut the workpiece.
+Using compressed air or other inert gas, the plasma is accelerated out of the plasma torch toward the workpiece where it completes an electrical arc with the conductive workpiece.
+Similar to Electrical Discharge Machines, plasma cutting machines use electricity to melt and cut the workpiece.

 Why Use Plasma Cutting For Your Parts?

-Plasma cutters are a good all-around sheet metal fabrication tools, though they lack the material cutting diversity of waterjet cutters and don’t have the precision of laser cutters.
-For larger sheet metal parts, plasma cutters are more cost-efficient than CNC laser cutters and can cut thicker materials easily.
+Plasma cutters are a good all-around sheet metal fabrication tool, though they lack the material cutting diversity of waterjet cutters and don’t have the precision of laser cutters.
+For larger sheet metal parts, plasma cutting machines are more cost-efficient than CNC laser cutters and can cut thicker materials easily.
 Plus, they are easy to operate and can cut at high speeds while maintaining precision.